zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 [^8]: Note that all of these numbers are *not* using NVidia's latest clustered acceleration structures aka "mega geometry"; this is a subject for another post, but it doesn't affect the analysis drastically.
 [^9]: For example, a recently released [AMD DGF SDK](https://github.com/GPUOpen-LibrariesAndSDKs/DGF-SDK/) seems to primarily target position-only geometry, and as such might be useful for future AMD GPUs, it would just cover the geometry storage though, so we can't use their numbers to estimate the future BVH cost, and we don't know if this is even something that they plan to support in their RT cores.
 [^10]: For Intel GPUs it looks like N=6; for AMD GPUs, N=4 for RDNA2/3 and RDNA4 appears to have an N=8 mode, but I haven't checked if the driver uses it.
 Little is known about NVidia GPUs as usual.
-[^11]: I could have studied Intel more, as they do have an open source driver as part of Mesa; however, it's unclear if their proprietary driver shares the same source, and in general I just was more interested in AMD when studying this.
+[^11]: I could have studied Intel more, as they do have an open source driver as part of Mesa; however, it's unclear if their proprietary driver shares the same source, and in general I just was more interested in AMD when investigating this.
-[^12]: Interested readers are encouraged to explore this topic further; on AMD hardware, you can use [Radeon Raytracing Analyzer](https://gpuopen.com/radeon-raytracing-analyzer/) to analyze the BVH as well as traversal efficiency characteristics for your workload.
+[^12]: Curious readers are encouraged to explore this topic further; on AMD hardware, you can use [Radeon Raytracing Analyzer](https://gpuopen.com/radeon-raytracing-analyzer/) to analyze the BVH as well as traversal efficiency characteristics for your workload.
 [^13]: It also should be noted that gpurt sources make vague references to larger-than-64 byte triangle nodes that contain more triangles; if that can result in using more shared edges than the optimum might be lower - but this also might refer to earlier hardware revisions that never materialized.
 [^14]: In theory it should be possible to do further tests with AMDVLK driver to disambiguate this somewhat and/or patch the code to provide more statistics, but it's 9 PM and I'd like to finish this post today if possible.
 [^15]: Note: I have not studied this source code as extensively as the RDNA2/3 details, so all of this is an approximate description of what I can gather from skimming the code.
 Some details here are likely incorrect and/or missing.
 [^16]: This math is similar to meshlet configurations described [in an earlier post](/2023/01/16/meshlet-size-tradeoffs/).
 [^17]: As a generalization of Archimedes formula, sum(1/k^i) = 1/(k-1)
+[^18]: fp16 boxes also are naturally limited to the range of 16-bit floating point numbers; this would be a problem for some meshes with fp32 vertex coordinates, but it's not an issue if the source vertex positions are also fp16.